dbt-labs/docs.getdbt.com/website/docs/guides/core-cloud-2.md

 Once you’ve confirmed that dbt Cloud orchestration and CI/CD are working as expected, you should pause your current orchestration tool and stop or update your current CI/CD process.
 This is not relevant if you’re still using an external orchestrator (such as Airflow), and you’ve swapped out `dbt-core` execution for dbt Cloud execution (through the [API](/docs/dbt-cloud-apis/overview)).

 Familiarize your team with dbt Cloud's [features](/docs/cloud/about-cloud/dbt-cloud-features) and optimize development and deployment processes.
 Some key features to consider include:
-- **Version management:** Manage [dbt versions](/docs/dbt-versions/upgrade-dbt-version-in-cloud) and ensure team synchronization with dbt Cloud's one-click feature, eliminating the hassle of manual updates and version discrepancies.
-You can also **[Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version)** to always get the latest fixes and early access to new functionality for your dbt project.
+- **Version management:** Manage [dbt versions](/docs/dbt-versions/upgrade-dbt-version-in-cloud) and ensure team collaboration with dbt Cloud's one-click feature, removing the hassle of manual updates and version discrepancies.
+You can **[Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version)** to always get the latest fixes and early access to new functionality for your dbt project.
 - **Development tools**: Use the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to build, test, run, and version control your dbt projects.
-- **Documentation and Source freshness:**  Automate storage of [documentation](/docs/collaborate/documentation) and track [source freshness](/docs/deploy/source-freshness) in dbt Cloud, streamlining project maintenance.
+- **Documentation and Source freshness:**  Automate storage of [documentation](/docs/collaborate/documentation) and track [source freshness](/docs/deploy/source-freshness) in dbt Cloud, which streamlines project maintenance.
-- **Notifications and logs:** Receive immediate [notifications](/docs/deploy/monitor-jobs) for job failures, with direct links to job details.
+- **Notifications and logs:** Receive immediate [notifications](/docs/deploy/monitor-jobs) for job failures, with direct links to the job details.
 Access comprehensive logs for all job runs to help with troubleshooting.
-- **CI/CD:** Use dbt Cloud's [CI/CD](/docs/deploy/ci-jobs) feature to run your dbt projects in a temporary schema when new commits are pushed to open pull requests, helpful in catching bugs before deploying to production.
+- **CI/CD:** Use dbt Cloud's [CI/CD](/docs/deploy/ci-jobs) feature to run your dbt projects in a temporary schema whenever new commits are pushed to open pull requests.
+This helps with catching bugs before deploying to production.

 ### Beyond your move